-Productivity experts have devised some simple methods to increase your productivity.
+Productivity experts have devised some simple methods to improve your productivity at work.
 They consist of either working harder or working smarter.
 Personally I like working smarter but sometimes I end up working harder too.
-Use just one idea and you could improve your productivity.
+Use just one idea and you could improve your productivity at work.
 Use all of them and you could double or triple your productivity.

 1. Work harder— find ways to increase your task focus.

 Work when you are working.
 Spend less time socializing and focus on what you need to get done today.
 Focus on the tasks at hand and don’t wander into new tasks, multi-task, or get distracted.
-The key is to focus and not waste your precious time at work.
+If you want to improve your productivity at work, you have to focus and not waste your precious time at work.

 2. Work Faster—find ways to pick up your work pace.

 Develop a work rhythm and maintain your tempo (in lean we call it your takt time).
 Find ways to increase your tempo and get on with the job at hand.
 If you are tired or slowing down, then stop, and get a cup of coffee.
 Keep your tempo up, up, up.

 3. Work on Higher Value Activities—find ways to prioritize your tasks.

 It’s important to understand what tasks will bring you more results.
 Think quality over quantity.
 Less is more.
 Doing fewer higher value tasks will improve your productivity at work more than performing a greater quantity of low value tasks.
 Using a visual management system can help focus your company on what is adding value.

 4. Do The Things You Are Better At—find ways to focus on results.